freeCodeCamp/freeCodeCampOS/docs/src/configuration.md

 #### `curriculum`

 - `locales`: an object of locale names and their corresponding paths relative to the root of the course - `Record<string, string>`
+- `assertions`: an onject of locale names and their corresponding paths to a JSON file containing custom assertions - `string`

 ````admonish example
 ```json